Skip to content

 “I saw him just put both feet in the sand and just say, ‘It’s my time, right?’”
 Dustin Lindsay said.
 “And that’s easier said than done.
 Because most of us never have to go through a tragedy like that.
 But, I tell people this all the time, it’s not until you go through a tragedy like that that you realize how strong a human being can really be.
 I saw an individual who realized that wasn’t making excuses.”

-Despite yet another setback, Lindsay was not fazed.
+Despite yet another setback, Lindsay was unfazed.

 “Bryce tells me, ‘Dad, I’m not even worried about it.
 I’m going to be sixth man of the year,’ Dustin said.
 “And when he told me that, I mean, it really almost brought tears to my eyes.
 The maturity that showed in him at that time was just priceless.”

-Lindsay was named the Sun Belt’s Sixth Man of the Year and Rookie of the Year.
+At the end of the season, Lindsay was named the Sun Belt’s Sixth Man of the Year and Rookie of the Year.

 “I believe that true confidence comes with the work you put in behind the scenes,” Lindsay said.
 “I was always the type of guy who was a gym rat.
 I would always be in the gym before practice, after practice, and I feel like that gave me my true confidence with me coming up.”

 “I absolutely think he’s had such a positive effect on everybody offensively just because of the way he’s playing,” Willard said.
 “And he never worries about missing a shot.
 He never worries about a turnover.
-He’s like, next play.
+He’s like, ‘Next play.’
 Guys like that who have that confidence, who don’t get down on themselves — and he doesn’t get down on himself at all, which is great — always have a positive impact on his teammates.”

 Baltimore basketball